 Open boats have shortcomings on moving water at or above Class II.
 Water sloshing over the tubes and into the cockpit can turn the boat into a heavy bathtub, chilling the boater and making the boat difficult to maneuver.
 Even on totally flat water a paddler is likely to become wet over time due to drips from the paddle into the cockpit.

 Alpacka introduced the first commercial packraft spray decks in 2004.
 Today, most quality packrafts intended for whitewater (Class II and above) or for longer days and trips incorporate decks.
 Decks shed water and prevent it from entering–or even filling–the cockpit.
-Decks also substantially insulate a paddler’s feet, legs and lower torso.
+Decks also trap warm air and insulate a paddler’s feet, legs and lower torso.
 Those who spend long days on cold water tend to prefer decked boats over undecked boats or self-bailers.
 There are two main categories of decks: fabric (aka “velcro” or “Cruiser”) decks that don’t use combing and combed whitewater decks.
 Some decks can be unzipped from the tubes and either rolled up or removed entirely, effectively converting a decked boat into an undecked one.

 Fabric decks use waterproof fabric, often secured or fastened around a paddler with velco, cinches, or small inflatable chambers.
 Baylee briefly offered a fabric deck and DIY’ers have tinkered with them for years.
 The only fabric deck currently on the market is Alpacka’s “Cruiser Deck” (and MRS’s fairy blatant knockoff).
 The Cruiser was introduced several years before combed whitewater decks, and represented a major improvement over open boats for some uses.
 Whitewater paddlers found that fabric decks kept most water out of their boats, drastically improving performance on Class III and IV rivers.
 Those who spent long days on the water appreciated the deck’s ability to keep them dry and warm.